Hebrew Calendar 2024 (Biblical Feast Days)

 God’s feasts reveal how God will save the world.
 These festivals were observed by Jesus Christ and the early Church, and they are still observed by those who follow Jesus today (Matthew 7:21-23; 5:17-20).

-To learn more about God’s feasts, read my eye-opening series of articles about Original Christianity:
+To learn more about God’s feasts, sign up for my series of articles titled Everything You Need to Know about God’s Feast Days:—

 The Meaning of Each Feast